Best cash and online savings platforms in the UK

 There are a number of savings platforms in the UK which are listed below:

-Each platform offers access to a different number and type of savings accounts and while some platforms charge an annual fee to manage your money, some are free to use.
-Those that are free to use are Raisin UK*, Hargreaves Lansdown Active Savings*, Aviva and AJ Bell.
-With these services, you pick and choose the savings accounts you want to move your money into and out of.
-Insignis Cash Solutions, Flagstone, Interactive Investor and Akoni Cash Management charge fees, often by taking a share of the interest you are paid.
-These services will recommend savings accounts for you as well as manage the administration process.
-In the next section, I compare the cash savings platforms side by side.
+Each platform offers access to a different number and type of savings accounts, and while some platforms charge an annual fee to manage your money, some are free to use, and some take a share of the interest you are paid.
+Online savings platforms will recommend the best savings accounts for you as well as manage the administration process.

 Is my money FSCS protected?